OctopusSwap/OctopusSwapContract/README.md

 ## Contributing

 Pull requests, issues, and suggestions are welcome!
 Feel free to fork and contribute to improving OctopusSwap.
+Here’s how to get started:

+- Fork the repository
+- Create a new branch (`git checkout -b feature/YourFeature`)
+- Commit your changes (`git commit -m 'Add feature'`)
+- Push to the branch (`git push origin feature/YourFeature`)
+- Open a Pull Request